 The National Association of Insurance Commissioners (NAIC) created its Complaint Index to help consumers compare insurance company complaint trends.
 The system is pretty simple: a score of 1 means the company receives the "expected" amount of complaints based on its size, while a score of 2 means a company has twice the amount of expected complaints.
 A score of 0 means the company faces fewer-than-expected complaints.

 In other words, 1 is pretty standard (most companies eventual face formal complaints, especially in a heavily regulated industry like insurance) and 0 is the ultimate goal.

 Capitol Preferred has one of the better Complaint Index scores of the Florida carriers we've reviewed.
 Their score in 2019 was 1.53, down from 3.23 in 2018 and 7.36 in 2017.

 Kin's score is 0.

 While Capitol Preferred Insurance fares better than some insurance companies in its reviews and complaints, its premiums may give some homeowners sticker shock.
-Capitol Preferred's average premiums are about 44 percent more expensive than Kin's.
+Capitol Preferred's average premiums are about double the price of Kin's.
 For example, for a $300,000 newly constructed home, their average yearly premium is $3,003.
-Ours is $2,083.
+Ours is $1,354.

 Averages are a good way to give an impression of cost, but they aren't the whole story.
 Remember that the only way to know what you'll pay for home insurance is to get a quote.
 You may be eligible for additional discounts, too.